-Report cards will be issued in November, March and June of each year.
-Parent Teacher Interviews will be scheduled part way through term one to allow for improvement before term one report cards come home and also near the end of term two.
-Please do not wait until report card time to contact your child's teacher about his/her progress or welfare if you have concerns.
+Please do not hesitate to contact your child's teacher about their progress or welfare if you have concerns.
 In all cases, the teacher should be your first contact.
 Please email the teacher or call the school and leave a message for the teacher to call you back or to make an appointment.